Locally moving groups and laminar actions on the line: First results for actions of locally moving groups on the line

-Let $X=(a, b)$ be an open interval.
-The goal of this section is to establish a first result on the possible actions $\varphi\colon G\to \homeo_0(\R)$, when $G \subseteq \homeo_0(X)$ is locally moving, showing that such actions fall into one of three kinds.
-This trichotomy will be the starting point of most of our results.
+Let $X=(a, b)$ be an open interval, and $G \subseteq \homeo_0(X)$ a locally moving subgroup.
+In this chapter we begin to study the possible actions of $G$ on the line.
+We derive some general restrictions on such actions, and provide sufficient conditions under which an action $\varphi\colon G\to \homeo_0(\R)$ must be semi-conjugate to the standard action on $X$, or to an action induced from the largest quotient $G/[G_c, G_c]$.
+In the next chapter, we will use these results in the proof of our main theorem on differentiable actions.
+General actions by homeomorphisms will be analyzed in much greater detail in Part \ref{partII}.

-In the sequel we will often be dealing with two different actions of the same group $G$, namely its standard action on $X$ and different, given action of $G$ on $\R$.
-Recall that to avoid confusion we fix the following notation throughout the paper.
+In the sequel we will often be dealing with two different actions of the same group $G$, namely its standard action on $X$ and another action $\varphi\colon G\to\homeo_0(\R)$ on the real line.
+We will use the following terminology.

+\begin{dfn} For $X=(a,b)$, let $G\subseteq \homeo_{0}(X)$ be a subgroup whose action on $X$ is irreducible, and let $\varphi\colon G\to \homeo_{0}(\R)$ be another irreducible action.
+We say that $\varphi$ is \emph{exotic} if it is not semi-conjugate neither to the standard action on $X$, nor to any action factoring through a proper quotient. \end{dfn}